 In my story, I’ll give you a glimpse of the hardships female immigrants face when establishing their career in a foreign country.
 A story that many can relate to.

 I was born in Pakistan and came to Canada when I was only 6 years old.
-My mother was a housewife and my father attempted to get a job in Canada.
+My mother was a homemaker and my father tried to get a job in Canada.
 After many failed attempts he decided to continue his piloting career in the Middle East.

 I continued to live life with that mindset.
 I earned good grades, got into Western University, and graduated with my name on the Dean’s list and a resume of extracurricular activities.
 Now, like any new graduate, I had to find a job and kick start my career.

 “It’s not what you know, it’s who you know.”